fractalwagmi/react-sdk/README.md

 };
 ```

-##### Full Customization
+### 3B: Render Your Own Button

-You can use the headless button props by using the `useAuthButtonProps` hook
+You can go headless and render your own button with the help of the
+`useAuthButtonProps` hook.

-which offers full control over your mark up as well as any styles.
+This option offers full control over your mark and styles:

 ```tsx
 import { useAuthButtonProps, Scope } from '@fractalwagmi/fractal-sdk';